kduma-OSS/CLI-pdf-scan-splitter/README.md

 ### Requirements

 This tool is based on `poppler-utils` and `zbar-tools` packages.
-Those pacgages are run in a docker container, so you don't need to install them on your system, **but you need to have docker installed**.
+Those packages are run in a docker container, so you don't need to install them on your system, **but you need to have docker installed**.